-Dr. Pena is glad to apply her knowledge and experience to partner with families in the diagnostic journey and to be able to provide hope in the form of promising treatments for patients affected with rare disorders.
+I’m always glad to apply my knowledge and experience to partner with families in their diagnostic journey and to be able to provide hope in the form of promising treatments for patients affected with rare disorders.

 Inborn errors of metabolism; lysosomal storage disorders; skeletal dysplasias; primordial dwarfism conditions; Shashi Pena syndrome; neurodegenerative disorders